Table of Contents

 Finally, you must also have a regular income, whether it’s from a job, self-employment, disability, or Social Security benefits.

-Once your credit information is verified, you could receive a loan offer and possibly several.
+Once your credit information is verified, you could receive a loan offer.
 You then have the opportunity to review all of the details, including interest rates, fees, and terms before deciding whether or not to accept the loan.